Want the perfect workout program?Take Quiz

-Now it must be said that we always recommend more protein than the RDA’s recommendation regardless.
-However, it makes sense that this same tendency is applied to teenagers as well.
-While they’ll still fall in the same protein range of 1.6-2.2g/kg, it would be wise to use the higher end.
-Therefore, we would suggest a protein intake of 1.8g/kg-2.2g/kg.
+While teens will still fall in the same protein range of 1.6-2.2g/kg, it would be wise to use the higher end.
+I suggest a protein intake of 1.8g/kg-2.2g/kg.

 After you have this, you have to calculate two more macros to consider, but it’s easy:

 Now that you have your macros, you just need to be consistent, and don’t think too much about it.
 Aim to eat as healthy as you can, keep your calories from drinks to a minimum, get plenty of sleep, and that’s about it.

 When it comes to teens and supplements, I have a moderate stance on it, meaning I believe teens should be a little more conservative with supplements merely because they can get plenty of growth without anything.

 Because teens can progress so quickly without supplements, take advantage of this and do it as supplement-free as you can.
 Then, once gains start to stall out, begin trying different supplements.

 But, do keep in mind, that supplements like creatine and protein powder are perfectly safe for teens.
 And I do recommend teens take protein powder because it’s an efficient way to get in your protein.
 Plus, when you pick from our list of Best Tasting Protein Powders, it's going to taste like a treat.